sajibsrs/notes-on-dsa/algorithms/sorting/bubble-sort.md

 (N - 1) + (N - 2) + (N - 3) ... + 1 comparisons

 As we got the comparisons count for the bubble sort.
 Let's look at the number of swaps we need.
-For the worst case scenario we'd need swaps for every comparison, when the array component orders are exactly the opposite of what we need.
+For the worst case scenario we'd need swaps for every comparison, when the array component orders are exactly the opposite of a sorted array.

-Now, for the worst case, swaps count would be 10 for an array with 5 elements.
+For the worst case, swaps count would be 10 for an array with 5 elements.
 That is same as the swap count.
 So, the total steps for bubble sort would be:

 10 comparisons + 10 swaps = 20 steps for a 5 items array.